ivy-llc/ivy/docs/partial_source/contributing/open_tasks.rst

 Here, we explain all tasks which are currently open for contributions from the community!

 This section of the docs will be updated frequently, whereby new tasks will be added and completed tasks will be removed.
-The tasks outlined here are generally broad high-level tasks, each of which is made up of many individual sub-tasks, distributed across task-specific `ToDo list issues <https://github.com/unifyai/ivy/issues?q=is%3Aopen+is%3Aissue+label%3AToDo>`_.
+The tasks outlined here are generally broad high-level tasks, each of which is made up of many individual sub-tasks, distributed across task-specific `ToDo List Issues <https://github.com/unifyai/ivy/issues?q=is%3Aopen+is%3Aissue+label%3AToDo>`_.

 Please read about `ToDo List Issues <https://lets-unify.ai/ivy/contributing/the_basics.html#todo-list-issues>`_ in detail before continuing.
 ALl tasks should be selected and allocated as described in the ToDo List Issues section.